GitHub | OSS SDK for Python 2.0 Developer Guide | OSS SDK for Python 2.0 Docs

 client = oss.Client(config)

-# Configure bucket and file information.
+# Configure bucket and object information.

-bucket = "example-bucket" # Bucket name
+bucket = "example-bucket" # bucket name

 file_path = "dest.jpg" # Local save path